Yours Truly

 I Choose Repentance

-I was at my window watching the torrenial rain when a pair of chipping sparrows flew to rest between the slanting roof over our front patio and the post that supports it.
-The rain fell with an unusual cold for Southern California.
-Then came the Spring and stopped the pelting downpour.
+I sat at my window watching the torrential rain.
+A pair of chipping sparrows flew to rest between the slanting roof over our front patio and the post that supports it.

 One of my neighbors claimed that those heavy rains were due to chem trails.
-He explained what those chem trails were.
-So much power and unleashed knowledge I thought, for using our freedom to do good or not to do good.
-I had told this neighbor about my view of the Light of God in the Bible that helped me see.
+He explained tirelessly what those chem trails were.
+I thought, so much power and unleashed knowledge; such freedom to do good or not do good.
+I told my neighbor about my view, the Light of God – this helps me see, though not yet so clear.

-Why would He become a human being?
-Such is love unthinkable to me!
-Truth is truth; this happened to me: As the prophet Isaiah wrote, He carried my iniquities and infirmities.
-This love prompts me to believe the prophet’s words.
-I say yes to the Son of God for the possible good I would think, speak or do.
+The prophet Isaiah wrote, He carried our iniquities and infirmities.
+This love prompts me to heed the prophet’s words.
+I say yes again to the Son of God, Jesus the Messiah.

 The Stained-Glass Window